samapriya/gee_asset_manager_addon/README.md

 ```

 ### Assets Access
-This tool allows you to set asset acess for either folder , collection or image recursively meaning you can add collection access properties for multiple assets at the same time.
+This tool allows you to set asset access for either folder , collection or image recursively meaning you can add collection access properties for multiple assets at the same time.

 ```
 > geeadd access -h